Akhier/DragonheartedCode/2014/06 June/Making of a Simple Roguelike - Part 1 Setting Up.md

 If you want to take a look at it the first commit for [the project on github](https://github.com/Akhier/JoiningTheAdventurersGuild "The file tests not only opening a window but catching input") has the code.
 With that I built and subsequently ran the project and everything worked.
 Now if you had problems there are some really good tutorials so take a look around or you can ask on [the Libtcod forum](http://doryen.eptalys.net/forum/index.php?board=12.0 "Even if you don't want to post take a look there as if your having a problem someone else probably did too").
-My suggestion for a C++ roguelike tutorial using Libtcod is [here at Code::Umbra](http://codeumbra.eu/complete-roguelike-tutorial-using-c-and-libtcod-part-1-setting-up "It may or may not be a bit out of date, I hav eonly used bits and never actually fully followed it")
+My suggestion for a C++ roguelike tutorial using Libtcod is [here at Code::Umbra](http://codeumbra.eu/complete-roguelike-tutorial-using-c-and-libtcod-part-1-setting-up "It may or may not be a bit out of date, I have only used bits and never actually fully followed it")

 ###Foundations

 Now to get some basic things hashed out.
 I looked into various ways of managing the game state and have decided I don't want any of the more complex stuff.
-There will be a start/home screen, the ingame stuff, and a menu for saving and quiting.
+There will be a start/home screen, the in-game stuff, and a menu for saving and quitting.
 They all stack one right on top of another and I will be dealing with this using some functions each with a while loop in it.
-Mind you the proper way would be to make an actual game state manager but that can be put in later (If you haven't been programming for long this is like saying I will clean my room tommorow.
+Mind you the proper way would be to make an actual game state manager but that can be put in later (If you haven't been programming for long this is like saying I will clean my room tomorrow.
 You almost never go back and do stuff you put off if it works.).
 Anyway I want to do some coding so I am going to try and mock up what I want with this and put what I end up with below.

 ```C++